-Queen Anne's County High School is a public high school in Centreville.
-1,202 students go to Queen Anne's County High School and identify as Black, non-Hispanic; White, non-Hispanic; and Hispanic.
+Queen Anne's County High School is a public high school in Ingleside.
+1,202 children attend Queen Anne's County High School and identify mostly as Black, non-Hispanic; White, non-Hispanic; and Hispanic.
 0.7% of the Queen Anne's County High School students are "limited in English proficiency."
-24% of the 1,202 students here get reduced lunch prices.
+24% of the 1,202 students here have subsidized lunches.
 The ratio of students to teachers at Queen Anne's County High School is 16:1.
 Wye River Upper School is one of the nearest high schools.

 - Ceramics sculpture